Taekwon-do Legend Supreme Master Kim Bok-Man

 Despite their differences, General Choi continued to ask for Supreme Master Kim’s ideas and opinions.
 Supreme Master Kim provided input on many of the patterns that General Choi designed for Taekwon-Do between 1956 and 1964 to replace the karate patterns being taught to civilians and soldiers alike, for virtue of being the only patterns available.
 Supreme Master Kim also recommended to General Choi that the tuls or patterns be named for and symbolize prominent Korean historical figures and events to preserve the best of Korean history within the new national martial art.
 Supreme Master Kim helped develop and provided input on more Ch’ang Hon patterns than any other individual save General Choi himself.
 More than half the tuls – 15 to be exact – were developed for the most part in Malaysia between 1963 and 1964, when General Choi chose Master Kim Bok-Man and Master Woo Jae-Lim, both 4th Dan, from among thousands to come to Malaysia and assist him.
 Supreme Master Kim is said to have provided various degrees of input for as many as four additional tuls, bringing the total patterns with his involvement to 19.
 Twenty Ch’ang Hon tuls in total would be finalized for publication in General Choi’s 1965 Taekwon-Do textbook, Taekwon-Do: The Art of Self-Defence.
 Balance is perhaps Supreme Master Kim’s most important contribution to most of the patterns he helped develop, treating the left and right sides of the pattern and body equally.
 This signature characteristic appears in all of Supreme Master Kim’s future patterns, including those for weapons.
 When asked why some of the patterns he helped develop for General Choi are not balanced left and right, Supreme Master Kim simply replies, “I get tired arguing and fighting with General Choi.”

 Supreme Master Kim Bok-Man also helped General Choi develop, organize and prepare the first Taekwon-Do textbook in English, a pivotal instrument in the international and global promotion of Taekwon-Do.
 While General Choi’s first book, published in Korean in 1959, may be considered half karate, half Taekwon-Do, the new book made greater efforts to leave karate behind.
 Supreme Master Kim had formalized Taekwon-Do techniques and methods while working on the tuls.
 When work on the new book began in 1963, he proposed and argued with General Choi to use Korean names for most if not all techniques in the book, to further distance Taekwon-Do from karate.
-Supreme Master Kim, however, was not satisfied with the book despite his contributions and asked that his name not appear.
+Supreme Master Kim, however, was not satisfied with the book despite his contributions and asked that his name and photo not appear.
+(Despite Supreme Master Kim’s request, at least one photo was overlooked.)
 General Choi’s Taekwon-Do: The Art of Self-Defence, published in 1965, served as the original master text for the new national martial art and the foundation for the International Taekwon-Do Federation (ITF), which General Choi would establish in 1966.
 Copies of the book were given as gifts before Taekwon-Do demonstrations (as photos published in Supreme Master Kim’s Taekwon-Do: Origins of the Art reveal).
 General Choi’s Taekwon-Do: The Art of Self-Defence would eventually lead to the publication of General Choi’s momentous 15-volume Encyclopedia of Taekwon-Do in 1985.

 The early demonstrations of Taekwon-Do were thrilling, dangerous events, as Supreme Master Kim’s photos clearly establish in his book Taekwon-Do: Origins of the Art.
 Colin Wee, Chief Instructor of Joong Do Kwan Tae Kwon Do in Perth, Australia, has aptly noted that the early demonstrations showcased in Supreme Master Kim’s latest book were “Taekwondo out to prove itself.”
 Taekwon-Do, the new national martial art developed by the Korean military, could not disappoint.
 There were no mats and no protective gear.
 The swords, poles, batons, bayonets and knives were real.
 The kicks and strikes were as real as possible for demonstration purposes.
 The bruises are evident.
 There are bandages and dark glasses in the group photographs which commemorate the demonstrations.
 Supreme Master Kim described bleeding, swollen hands and broken bones, particularly during the historic 1959 demonstrations in Vietnam and Taiwan.
 Later demonstrations were no less dangerous, as one can see from the photos.
 The first large-scale demonstration in Malaysia was made at the request of Prime Minister Tunku Abdul Rahman in September 1963 to celebrate Malaysia’s Independence during an international soccer tournament at Merdeka Stadium (also known in English as Independence Stadium) in Kuala Lumpur before an audience of 30,000 people.
 Was Supreme Master Kim ever injured during these demonstrations?
 “Only twice,” he says.
 His first injury occurred when he was pierced in the side with a bayonet.
 Fortunately, the blade damaged his dobok more than himself.
 For the second injury, he slipped on damp grass and was hit hard on the forehead with a baton.
 He awoke dazed and confused.

-Supreme Master Kim retired from the ROK Army on February 28, 1962, after nearly twelve years of service, but he has never retired from martial arts.
+Supreme Master Kim retired from the ROK Army on February 28, 1962, after nearly twelve years of service, but he never retired from martial arts.
 He was the first to list “Taekwon-Do Instructor” as an occupation officially recognized by the Korean government in 1963 when he became the first Korean to teach Taekwon-Do in Singapore.
 He developed the first two weapons patterns for Taekwon-Do, the Silla Pole and Silla Knife patterns, in 1966 while living and teaching in Hong Kong.
 In 1972, he organized the first Hong Kong Taekwon-Do Tournament.
 He was instrumental in establishing the first Taekwon-Do Associations in nearly a dozen countries, including Malaysia, Hong Kong, Brunei, Singapore and the Philippines.
 He was the first to demonstrate Taekwon-Do in Uganda and Kenya.
 In 1973, he starred in two films, Only the Brave Stands and The Big Show Down, shot in Hong Kong.
 By 1977, he had become interested in the World Taekwondo Federation (WTF), which honored him with 8th Dan, and in 1978 he sponsored the 3rd Asian Taekwon-Do Championships in Hong Kong at the request of Kim Un Yong, President of the WTF.
 He published his first book, Practical Taekwon-Do: Defenses Against Weapons, in 1979, culled from nearly 3000 pages of material and more than 20 patterns.
 The World Chun Kuhn Do Federation, which he founded in the United States in 2002, published his second book, Chun Kuhn Do: The Complete Wellness Art (Volume 1), which features 15 new patterns developed for Chun Kuhn Taekwondo.
 In 2007, the Official Taekwondo Hall of Fame® inducted Supreme Master Kim Bok-Man, recognizing his lifelong contributions.
 Supreme Master Kim was further honored by the Official Taekwondo Hall of Fame® at the Second Induction Banquet in 2009.
 His third book, Taekwondo: Defense Against Weapons, was published in 2012 by YMAA Publication Center and selected as a Best Books Award Finalist by USA Book News.
+Chun Kuhn Taekwondo: The Complete Wellness Art (Vol 2), his fourth book, was published by the World Chun Kuhn Taekwondo Federation in August 2021 just days before his death.

-At 80 years old, Supreme Master Kim Bok-Man continues to develop, teach and promote Taekwon-Do around the world, as he has done for the past 60 years.
-Taekwon-Do is practiced in more than 200 countries by an estimated 90 million people due to the contributions of talented and dedicated pioneers of the ROK Army like Supreme Master Kim.
-Not only does he teach principles of the art he helped found and develop, he also shares his historical firsthand experiences.
-Those fortunate to spend time with Supreme Master Kim before or after training are also sure to hear about his more personal experiences during Taekwon-Do’s formative years.
-Supreme Grandmaster Kim Bok-Man continues to teach seminars and preside over advanced testings around the world, in countries such as the United States, the Netherlands, Great Britain and Malaysia, to name only a few.
-To host Supreme Master Kim for a seminar and/or grading for your school or organization, please contact us.
+Supreme Master Kim Bok-Man continued to develop, teach and promote Taekwon-Do around the world until just days before his death.
+Taekwon-Do is practiced in more than 200 countries by an estimated 90 million people due to the contributions Supreme Master Kim and other talented and dedicated pioneers.
+At his seminars, Supreme Master Kim taught principles of the art he helped found and develop, and he shared his historical firsthand experiences.
+Those fortunate to spend time with Supreme Master Kim before or after training were also sure to hear about his more personal experiences during Taekwon-Do’s formative years.
+Supreme Grandmaster Kim Bok-Man continued to teach seminars and preside over advanced testings around the world, in countries such as the United States, the Netherlands, Great Britain and Malaysia, to name only a few, until his death in August 2021.

 Master Mike Swope